FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/introducing-filoz.md

   - \#fil-protocol to brainstorm and design protocol improvements for/with Filecoin.
   - \#fil-lotus-dev to implement Filecoin improvements w/ us!
 - Participate in or host a Protocol Office Day (deep-dive, Office Hour, or AMA)
-  - Subscribe to upcoming events [here](https://www.filoz.org/events)
+  - Subscribe to upcoming events [on the FilOz events page](https://www.filoz.org/events)
   - [Book office hours](https://www.filoz.org/#team) with our team members, click the 📅 links!
   - Send collaboration or protocol office ideas to [po@filoz.org](mailto:po@filoz.org).
 - Join us for deep protocol discussions and workshops at [FDS in Brussels](https://www.fildev.io/).